-Every part of my professional training has centered on relationships: how we connect, communicate, and find balance when things get hard.
+Every part of my professional training and clinical work has centered on relationships.
+I focus on how we connect, communicate, and find our way back to each other when things become difficult.

 Therapy with me is experiential, collaborative, and direct.
 We won’t just talk about change, you’ll practice it in the room.
 Together, we’ll look at what’s fueling disconnection and how to build connection again, one honest conversation at a time.